cqse/teamscale-profiler-dotnet/README.md

 ## Download

-The latest (and previous) releases can be downloaded from the [GitHib Release](https://github.com/cqse/teamscale-profiler-dotnet/releases) website.
+The latest (and previous) releases can be downloaded from the [GitHub Release](https://github.com/cqse/teamscale-profiler-dotnet/releases) website.

 ## Documentation